-This is a quick overview about the service genre.
+This is a quick overview about image processing services.
 This is not a deep comparison or a step by step integration guide.
 The author has only little or no first hand experience with the services themselves.
 There is no business association.

 What is image hosting as a service?

-An image processing service is a convenient mix of tool to easily deliver images for your website.
-It usually consists of a Content Delivery Network (edge caching) and an image transformations engine (image sizes on the fly).
+An image processing service is a convenient collection of tools to easily deliver images for your website.
+It usually consists of a Content Delivery Network (edge caching) and an image transformation engine (image resizing on the fly).
 It fits nicely in a micro service oriented architecture.
-There is also an easy to use API usually just by passing URL parameters.
-Consider requesting a thumbnail version of an image like so:
+There is often also an easy to use API accessible by passing URL parameters.
+Consider requesting a thumbnail version of an image like this:

 What problem does image hosting solve?

 Images are often the biggest byte chunks of websites.
-That's why you want your images to be as small as possible and you only want to deliver sizes a certain visitors will require.
-Also you want the images to be served from a location that is near by the visitor.
+That's why you want your images to be as small as possible and to be delivered in sizes relevant to specific visitors.
+Also you want the images to be served from a location that is close to the visitor.

 Better hosting resource usage

-- Multiple sizes for end devices with different resolutions
+- Multiple sizes for devices with different resolutions

 - Multiple image formats for different browser engines, webp and jpg

 So one uploaded original image might result in 20 images files for web delivery.
-Here is a simple example HTML markup for a full size image that can be served in 4 different sizes and two formats (webp and jpg):
+Here is a simple example HTML markup for a full-sized image that can be served in 4 different sizes and two formats (webp and jpg):

 <picture> <source type="image/webp" srcset=" cute-cat-pic-2700x1209.webp 2700w, cute-cat-pic-1800x806.webp 1800w, cute-cat-pic-900x900.webp 900w, cute-cat-pic-600x600.webp 600w" sizes="100vw" /> <source srcset=" cute-cat-pic-2700x1209.jpg 2700w, cute-cat-pic-1800x806.jpg 1800w, cute-cat-pic-900x900.jpg 900w, cute-cat-pic-600x600.jpg 600w" sizes="100vw" /> <img src="600x600/cute-cat-pic-600x600.jpg" alt="Cute cat pic" /> </picture>

-In addition to standard image processing, additional tools (jpegoptim, optipng, pngquant, SVGO, gifsicle) to further optimize images are popular among performance aware frontend developers these days.
-These tools are often requiring a lot of processing power and are therefore not available here.
+In addition to standard image processing, additional tools (jpegoptim, optipng, pngquant, SVGO, gifsicle) to further optimize images are popular among performance-aware frontend developers these days.
+These tools often require a lot of processing power and are therefore not available here.

 How an image hosting provider works

-Most image hosting service work as an "origin pull CDN" at it's core.
-That means images are getting uploaded as usual with your CMS like so:
+Most image hosting services work as "origin pull CDNs" at their core.
+That means images are uploaded as usual with your CMS like so:

 Then you configure the image hosting service to use that folder.
-With the templates of your files instead of using a relative path on the domain of the website use an external link like so:
+In your templates instead of using a relative path on the domain of the website use an external link like this:

 After that you can use URL parameters to grab a different versions: